 In patients with SCN9A final VA was better than patients with PRDM12 and all but one patient had intact corneal reflex, corneal opacities were present in one eye of two patients, SPK grade was milder but they had decreased tear production.
 High astigmatism was found in one eye of two patients.
 Ocular findings in patients with SCN9A mutation are variable, in one series of 3 patients corneal reflex was intact.7 Meanwhile a previous study that included 4 patients, three of them are included in this study, they were examined at age 15, 5 and 3 years and then they had decreased corneal reflex and lacrimal product was normal.3 A case report of patient that had hyper and hypoalgesia due to a mutation in SCN9A reported the development of bilateral sterile corneal ulcer that was healed with final VA of 20/30. in this patient corneal reflex was absent and the corneal ulcer was attributed to neurotrophic keratopathy.8

-It is known that mutation in SCN9A gene cause non function of nociceptive sensory neurons in dorsal root ganglia (DRG) and trigeminal ganglia (TG) throw a defect in the voltage gated sodium channels.
-In PRDM12 CIP is caused due to undeveloped nociceptive neurons namely Aδ and C nerve fibers.
-This may also involve corneal innervation leading to corneal hypoesthesia or anesthesia.
-Corneal nerves also play a role in the homeostasis and the normal regeneration of corneal epithelium by secreting various neuropeptides, among them NGF and substance P (SP).
-Moreover, corneal nerve impairment is responsible for epithelial defects, ulcerations, corneal perforations, and reduced function of corneolimbal stem cells as part of neurotrophic keratopathy.9

 In our study patient of both groups developed corneal ulcers that did not heal needing surgical procedure in all cases to achieve resolution.
 In PRDM12 corneal ulcers were more difficult to treat and the outcomes are worse than in SCN9A patients.
 Those it might be that patients with PRDM12 have more pronounced corneal anesthesia due to the lake of corneal innervation.
 All cases of corneal ulcer were before 2 years old, in one case of PRDM12 there were recurrence at 10 years old.
 One explanation could be that parents were not aware of the disease complication at the beginning.

 In conclusion we noticed that patient with PRDM12 have a more serious ocular involvement, although patients with SCN9A also can have corneal ulcer but the final outcome are better than PRDM12 in our series.
 It is probably because some degree of preserved corneal sensitivity in SCN9A patients.
 We think that ocular manifestations in both groups are variable degrees of neurotrophic keratopathy and the different manifestations are due to a variable degree of corneal hypoesthesia or anesthesia.
 Our series included a small number of patients, more studies are needed to determine the genotype phenotype correlation in these disorders.